Mathura ke Dubki Wale Aloo is a traditional curry recipe from north India. It is a spicy gravy enjoyed best with pooris.

 You can pair dubki ke aloo with pooris, angakadi or even paranthas.

 When I first had khasta kachori in Pune, I started missing the spicy potato curry we get as part of kachori in North India.
-I never realised that it has a special name to it and kept searching for that particular recipe.
+I never realized that it had a special name to it and kept searching for that particular recipe.
 I finally ended my quest when I came across this recipe here.

 The curry is simple in preparation but has a characteristic taste of being spicy.
-The spiciness doesn’t come from red chilli but due to fresh grinding of cloves, you can reduce or increase the cloves based on how spicy you prefer.
-Cloves also lend dark color to the curry.
-You can also cook in iron kadhai to get even darker color.
+The spiciness doesn’t come from red chili but due to the fresh grinding of cloves, you can reduce or increase the cloves based on how spicy you prefer.
+Cloves also lend a dark color to the curry.
+You can also cook in an iron kadhai to get an even darker color.

-When I told a neighbour that I have used spinach in the curry, she couldn’t believe it.
+When I told a neighbor that I had used spinach in the curry, she couldn’t believe it.

-It was the prefect recipe and we really enjoyed with the kachoris.
+It was the perfect recipe and we enjoyed it with the kachoris.
 My mother has already asked me to make it again for her when I visit.

 Mathura ke Dubki Wale Aloo